 However, there are instances when no charges are applied.
 These include when:

-Booking.com has no hidden fees.
+Booking.com has no hidden costs, including undisclosed fees from credit card payments, payment processor fees, or a commission fee.
 Hosts will only be charged the commission rate.

 A key difference between Airbnb and Booking.com is that Booking.com enables you to use external payment services for sending and receiving payments.
 Guests can pay hosts online by means of various payment methods such as a regular or virtual credit card, PayPal, AliPay, etc.